WPMedia/arc-themes-blocks/blocks/double-chain-block/README.md

 # `@wpmedia/double-chain-block`
-Fusion News Theme double-chain block.
+Fusion Theme double-chain block.
 Takes in a number of how many items to be put in column one.
 The rest go in column two.
 Negative numbers here will yield nothing.

 ## Acceptance Criteria
 - Places features within the Double Chain within two columns.